 I have always been an art lover and I’ve been flirting with fun and fashion for as long as I can remember.
 I adore the colors, materials, shapes, textures and endless patterns.
 Looking back, I am extremely grateful to my great-grandmother and grandmother for letting me play in their jewelry boxes.
 In her youth, my grandmother had been a New York fashion designer, and in her later years she designed under her own label.
 My Grandfather was a milliner – so maybe the style gene runs in my family.

-I started making my own clothes when I was 14 yrs-old, but I began designing clothes for my Barbie when I was 7.
+I started making my own clothes when I was 10 years old, but I began designing clothes for my Barbie when I was 7.
 As an art major in college with a very tight budget, I had to find a way to accessorize my wardrobe.
-I always had trouble finding just the right jewelry to wear – you know how it is, got to match the necklace with the earrings and bracelet.
-But I had to be different and not wear the same jewelry everyone was wearing, so I started to make my own!
+I always had trouble finding just the right jewelry to wear – you know how it was, got to match the necklace with the earrings and bracelet… Nevertheless, I had to be different and not wear the same jewelry everyone was wearing, so I started to make my own!

 After college, and my part-time jobs, I found very little time to make jewelry, although I still designed most of my own clothing.
 I’m a petite and back then no company made petite sizes.
 So I sewed, and sewed, and sewed!
-Still with limited funds, my accessories were restricted to what I could find interesting in antique store and vintage shops or from the family jewelry boxes.
-Being the only child, I had my pick of many fine things, great rose gold watches, Art Deco and Art Nouveau earrings and necklaces, Egyptian Revival brooches, Mid-Century Modernist bracelets… I adore all things old: china, crystal, linens, clothing, black & white photos, cars…and jewelry!
+Still with limited funds, my accessories were restricted to what I could find interesting in antique store and vintage shops or from the family jewelry chests.
+Being the only child, I had my pick of many fine things, great rose gold watches, Art Deco and Art Nouveau earrings and necklaces, Egyptian Revival brooches, Mid-Century Modern bracelets… I adore all things old – and collect far too much – china, crystal, linens, clothing, black & white photos, cars…and jewelry!

-Today, with the encouragement of friends, and my Mom and husband as my “silent partners”, I decided it was time to make my hobby into a career – again – and open up my own store so that everyone, not just friends and family, could be Bejeweled by Gina.
+Today, with the encouragement of friends, my Mom as my guiding inspiration, and husband as my “silent partner”, I decided it was time to make my hobby into a career – again – and open up my own store so that everyone, not just friends and family, could be Bejeweled by Gina.

 My husband will tell you that I’m obsessively consumed with designing, experimenting with new mediums, and honing my skills.
 Ideas pop into my head in the middle of the night, often causing me to spend all night on a few new designs.
 Sometimes, the jewelry almost makes itself!
 I rely on my sense of color, balance and on occasion, whimsy, when designing a piece for my collection.